 How Does Auto Insurance Work?

-Auto insurance is insurance for drivers of cars.
+Car insurance is insurance for drivers of vehicles.

-What does insurance do?
-Insurance makes sure those bills get paid, without the at-fault driver paying everything out-of-pocket.
+What does car insurance do?
+It makes sure those bills get paid, without the at-fault driver paying everything out-of-pocket.

 What Determines Your Auto Insurance Rates?